Content Marketing on a Shoestring:

 Choose Based on Where Your Customers Actually Are

 LinkedIn suits B2B services, professional consultancy, and business-to-business offerings.
-According to industry data, decision-makers in companies use LinkedIn for professional learning and discovery.
+Decision-makers in companies use LinkedIn for professional learning and discovery.

 Instagram works for visually-oriented businesses—food, fashion, interior design, lifestyle services.
-According to platform research, Instagram’s 35 million UK users skew younger and seek inspiration and entertainment.
+Instagram’s 35 million UK users skew younger and seek inspiration and entertainment.

 Facebook still dominates for local businesses serving community audiences, particularly those targeting demographics over 35.
-According to local marketing specialists, local Facebook groups and community pages provide excellent engagement for neighbourhood businesses.
+Local Facebook groups and community pages provide excellent engagement for neighbourhood businesses.

 TikTok reaches younger audiences brilliantly but requires understanding platform-specific content styles.
-According to TikTok usage data, UK users spend average 49 hours 29 minutes monthly on the platform—triple Facebook usage.
+UK users spend average 49 hours 29 minutes monthly on the platform—triple Facebook usage.

 Create Once, Adapt Slightly